Opusmodus: Features

 Opusmodus includes a suite of functions for data manipulation, pattern generation, and score construction, as well as a spectral analysis (Spectral music) tool that enables composers to extract and repurpose frequency content for advanced compositional processes.
 Its scripting interface (based on Common Lisp) supports user-defined processes, facilitating the creation of new compositional algorithms.

+NCODE window is an interactive workspace in Opusmodus for exploring functions and building musical ideas step by step.
+User can adjust a function’s inputs using simple on-screen fields, save results as named variables you can reuse later, and assemble a complete score using the Def-Score pane.
+It is for anyone who wants to explore algorithmic composition in Opusmodus without writing Lisp code.

 Opusmodus provides extensive microtonal capabilities by allowing composers to define pitch divisions well beyond the conventional twelve-tone equal temperament.
 This includes quarter-tone, eighth-tone, and arbitrary divisions of the octave, all integrated seamlessly into OMN (Opusmodus Notation) data.
 Scores using microtonality can be rendered in accurate notation or played back in real time, enabling detailed exploration of experimental pitch structures.

 The software exports scores in industry-standard formats (e.g., MusicXML) and supports MIDI output, facilitating the transfer of musical ideas to traditional notation programs or virtual instruments.
 Opusmodus features its own notation system, called Opusmodus Notation (OMN), which represents musical elements like rhythm, pitch, dynamics, and articulations in a structured list format.
 The MusicXML import feature in Opusmodus enables users to bring compositions from standard notation software—including Finale, Sibelius, Dorico, and MuseScore directly into the environment.
 Imported files are automatically devoiced, separating each notated voice into its own instrument part for independent manipulation.
 This functionality facilitates detailed computational analysis and transformation, supporting research and creative work by providing algorithmic access to musical structures and parameters within Opusmodus.

 A robust library of musical functions index helps generate and transform pitches, rhythms, articulation patterns, and harmonic structures, supporting both tonal and atonal techniques.

 Users can introduce stochastic processes into their compositions.
 These methods are customisable and allow for a wide range of musical outcomes, from deterministic sequences to heavily randomised structures.